setlog/debug-k8s/README.md

 Let's go through the deployment.

-* Image name is what we loaded into the kind cluster with the command `kind load image...`. _imagePullPolicy_ must be set to _IfNotPresent_, because it is already loaded there and we don't want kubernetes to try doing it once more.
+* Image name is what we loaded into the kind cluster with the command `kind load image...`. _imagePullPolicy_ must be set to _IfNotPresent_, because it is already loaded there and we don't want Kubernetes to try doing it once more.

           image: setlog/debug-k8s:latest
           imagePullPolicy: IfNotPresent